-You’ve been out of action for a while after going through some intense knee injuries; could you clear up what happened there?
+You’ve been out of action for a while after going through some intense knee injuries.
+What happened there?

 My meniscus in both legs were torn so I had them repaired in September.
-Then recovered for six months, started skating again and tore a different part of my meniscus in my right knee.
-So I had surgery on that two months ago and I’m back slightly rolling around now.
-So yeah, I haven’t done much since July last year.
-I was sort of feeling it like a year and a half ago and kind of just pushed through it.
-Or longer than that, fuck, no – two years ago I started feeling it.
-I pushed through it and then it got to a point where everyday activities, I would feel it.
-Just walking or going up stairs.
-That’s when I decided to get an MRI and get it checked out and see what’s going on.
+Then I recovered for six months, started skating again and tore a different part of my meniscus in my right knee so I had surgery on that two months ago and I’m back to slightly rolling around now.
+So yeah, I haven’t done much since July of last year.
+I feeling it like a year and a half ago… Or longer than that.
+Fuck, no – two years ago I started feeling it and I pushed through and then it got to a point where with everyday activities I would feel it.
+Like just walking or going up stairs, that’s when I decided to get an MRI, get it checked out and see what’s going on.
 Luckily it wasn’t anything else but it’s definitely been a wet towel of a situation.

 What have you been occupying yourself with whilst you haven’t been able to skate?

 A little music.
 It’s mainly just been physical therapy a few times a week, slumming a tiny bit on the side, living life… It’s not that bad, as weird as it sounds, it sounds pretty bad but it’s kind of like how not having a job feels.
-Feeling like you’re unemployed, but not unemployed.
-You’re getting paid to recover, that’s what it’s been like.
+It’s like feeling like you’re unemployed but you’re not unemployed, you’re getting paid to recover.
+That’s what it’s been like.

 Yeah we’re gonna be working on a 3D promo.
-That’s the plan, just film some stuff for 3D, put the focus more back into that side of things.
-Just because I’ve been doing a lot of stuff for HUF for the past two years which has taken up a lot of my time, footage and photos and things that I haven’t been able to give to 3D.
-So I guess putting more focus on that and kind of developing an actual brand.
-Thinking maybe start in July/August depending on how things go and travel a little bit with those guys depending on what Brian’s schedule is like.
-Either way, I am going to get to filming.
-Yeah and get out of L.A. because I don’t film here, I just live here…
+That’s the plan.
+Film some stuff for 3D and put the focus more back into that side of things because I’ve been doing a lot of stuff for HUF for the past two years which has taken up a lot of my time, footage and photos: things that I haven’t been able to give to 3D.
+So I guess putting more focus on that and developing an actual brand, thinking maybe start in July/August depending on how things go and travel a little bit with those guys depending on what Brian’s schedule is like.
+Either way, I am going to get to filming, yeah, and get out of L.A. because I don’t film here, I just live here.

-Have you been in touch with Brian (Anderson) much while you’ve been injured?
-What’s it like having B.A. as a boss?
+Have you been in touch with Brian [Anderson] much?
+What’s B.A. like as a boss?

 No business meetings stuck in a board room then?

-I wouldn’t say ‘meetings’ and Brian and I…that shouldn’t even be in the same sentence.
-It’s more just hanging out, kind of just shooting shit and whatever.
+I wouldn’t say ‘meetings’ and Brian and I… That shouldn’t even be in the same sentence.
+It’s more hanging out, shooting the shit and whatever.

-After Alex left in the early days of 3D it seems that Brian has taken his time with deciding who else got on the team, like it’s been a slow and natural process.
-Did you know Tom Karangelov well before he got on?
+After Alex [Olson] left in the early days of 3D it seems Brian has taken his time with deciding who else to put on, like it’s been a slow and natural process.
+Did you know Tom Karangelov before he got on?

 I liked his skating but I didn’t know him too well.
 I knew he rode for Zero and my buddy Ryan Allan kind of made that happen.
-He sent me his footage and then, I guess over time he didn’t like that situation he was in, he was trying to change things up.
+He sent me his footage and I guess over time he didn’t like that situation he was in and he was trying to change things up.